BuddhiLW/cloud-walk-techtest/README.md

 Name: Oootsimo,       Kills: -1, Position: 7
 ```

-But, you can also specify a json output format, like so:
+But, you can also specify a json output format, like so (unordered):

 ``` sh
 ./qrep data rank json 10